 By planning ahead and taking advantage of early bird pricing, you’ll be able to save yourself precious dollars before you’ve even begun!
 This goes for flights, too – every travel lover knows that the earlier you lock in your airfares, the cheaper they are likely to be.
 Some airlines run weekly sales, so try signing up for airline e-newsletters or using aggregate sites such as Webjet or I Know The Pilot to do your research on the best airfare prices.

 If you’re considering an intensive training overseas, then the local economy will naturally have an impact on the overall cost of your training.

 Some trainings are all-inclusive, meaning they work the cost of accommodation and food into the total value of the course.
-If the course is taking place somewhere such as Thailand or Bali, then you may be able to find cheaper accommodation on your own close to the shala by selecting a tuition-only course that allows you to BYO accommodation.
+If it’s an accredited Yoga Teacher Training in Bali or Thailand, then you may be able to find cheaper accommodation on your own close to the shala by selecting a tuition-only course that allows you to BYO accommodation.

 Room sharing is a great way to bring down the cost of your training, so if you’re not too fussed sharing your space with a new friend for a few weeks, you can enjoy cheaper accommodation as well as a new BFF.
 Food is another consideration; if you have the flexibility to shop around then you’ll be able to source meals that fit within your personal budget.

 After you’ve taken your preferences for location and accommodation into account, it’s time to take a look at cost of the course itself.
 How many students will be enrolled into the course?
 You may find that courses at the lower end of the cost spectrum have up to 50 or more students enrolled, and only one or two teachers, meaning that your opportunities for one-on-one interaction, adjustments and mentoring could be limited.